 Pools are quickly taking the top spot on the renovation wishlists of many homeowners across the country, but the first question that’s usually asked is ‘how much is it going to cost?’

-And while the cost of an inground pool depends both on the size and the material that you choose, according to HomeAdvisor, the average installation costs $51,692.
+And while the cost of an inground pool depends on the size and material you choose, according to HomeAdvisor, the average installation costs $51,692.